Ischaemic Affairs of the Heart

 CCU final morning

 First thing next morning I asked the nurse if it was okay to unhook myself so I could walk around.
 As the infusion expired at 3AM, she told me it was — provided I came back within 15 minutes.
-Used the time to visit the patient in my previous ward, with whom I had the angiogram conversation yesterday morning.
-She looked surprised to see me and was relieved that I was still alive.
-She told me that orderlies had quietly come in the afternoon to gather my effects and then vanished, so she had assumed the worse.
+Used the time to visit the lady patient in my previous ward, with whom I had the angiogram conversation yesterday.
+She looked surprised to see me and was relieved I was still alive.
+She told me orderlies had come in the afternoon to quietly gather my effects and then vanish without explanation, so everyone had assumed the worst.

-I went back to my CCU room and was re-hooked.
+Went back to my CCU room and was reconnected.
 While lying in bed, another nurse came in to ask if I wanted stay another day — I said no thank you.

-After 9AM received a quickie visit from the on-call cardiologist.
+After 9AM received a quickie visit from another on–call cardiologist.
 He did a review and said it should be okay to go home at midday.
-During discharge I will be given more information about medication and what happens next.
+During discharge I would be given more information about medication and what to expect next.

-Half an hour later a nurse came to confirm I was being discharged before midday.
-She then removed the monitor tabs stuck to my torso — pulling out a lot of hair with each strip of tape.
+Half an hour later a nurse arrived to confirm I was being discharged before midday.
+She then removed the monitor tabs stuck to my torso — yanking out a lot of chest hair in the process.
 I then had time to have a quick shower, and walked out of the CCU at 10:45AM.

-A small woman orderly then came with a wheeled chair and rolled me down to the “Transit Lounge” (sic) on the ground floor.
-The detailed conversation we had on the way down was fascinating: apparently she was a fully qualified specialist nurse in her home country, but as her qualifications were not recognised in Australia, she had to completely re-do a Nursing degree, of which she still had a year to go.
+A small woman orderly then arrived with a wheelchair to take me to the “Transit Lounge” (?) on the ground floor.
+The detailed conversation we had on the way down was fascinating: in her home country she was a fully qualified specialist nurse, but as her qualifications were not recognised in Australia, she had to completely re–do a Nursing degree, of which she still had a year to go.
+Meanwhile she worked as an orderly and had to fight the urge to speak up whenever she noticed something wrong.

 Transit Lounge

-The “Transit Lounge” we went to was actually where patients are processed before being discharged.
-While waiting in a lounge-chair, another senior Cardiology Nurse came along to give me detailed briefing:
+The ground–floor “Transit Lounge” was actually the room where patients were administratively processed before being discharged.
+While waiting in a lounge–chair, another senior Cardiology Nurse arrived to give me a detailed briefing:

 • I needed to see my GP within 3 days